subodhchhabra/mac-dev-setup/README.md

 ## Numpy, Scipy, matplotlib, and scikit-learn

-The [Numpy](http://numpy.scipy.org/) and [Scipy](http://www.scipy.org/SciPy) scientific libraries for Python are always a little tricky to install from source because they have all these dependencies they need to build correctly.
+[Numpy](http://numpy.scipy.org/), [Scipy](http://www.scipy.org/SciPy), [matplotlib](http://matplotlib.org/), and [scikit-learn](http://scikit-learn.org/stable/) are scientific libraries for Python and are always a little tricky to install from source because they have all these dependencies they need to build correctly.
 Luckily for us, [Samuel John](http://www.samueljohn.de/) has put together some [Homebrew formulae](https://github.com/samueljohn/homebrew-python) to make it easier to install these Python libraries.

 First, grab the special formulae (which are not part of Homebrew core):